 How Threat Actor Profiling Enhances Security Resilience – Part 1

-It is not a secret that most security vendors monitor the most prominent cyber threat actors in one way or another.
-Although sharing of cyber threat intelligence has come a long way, the profiling and sharing, of threat actors data and Indicators of Attack (IoA), is still not common and is challenging to streamline.
+It’s no secret that most security vendors monitor prominent cyber threat actors in one way or another.
+While sharing of cyber threat intelligence has come a long way, the profiling and sharing of threat actor data and Indicators of Attack (IoA), is still not common and is challenging to streamline.

 When it comes to threat actors capable of carrying out significant cyber-attacks and posing a real threat to your security resilience, there are more differences than similarities.
 Threat actor profiling is inefficient as long as it remains sporadic and dependent on different vendors’ research and publication of threat intelligence.

 ACCURATE KNOWLEDGE – what are the distinctions that make threat actors profiling and clustering so challenging?

 The challenge of no naming conventions is present in two domains.
 The first is dependent on us, the security vendors, as we tend to create our own naming conventions for attack groups, making it difficult to connect the dots between available pieces of information.
 The second comes from the threat actors themselves.
 Attack groups present themselves under different names on different platforms and sometimes change names from one campaign to another.